Stock Options—Puts Are More Expensive Than Calls

 One driver of the difference in price results from volatility skew (the difference between implied volatility for out of the money, in the money, and at the money options).
 The following example demonstrates how this works:

 - SPX (the Standard & Poors 500 Stock Index) is currently trading near $1,891.76 (but the same principle holds regardless of the stock's current price).

-Interest rates affect option prices and calls cost more when rates are higher, but with interest rates near zero, that is not a factor for today's trader.
+Another item of concern for investors is current interest rates.
+Interest rates affect option prices, and calls cost more when rates are higher.
+In 2019 interest rates hovered around 4%, so it was not a factor for traders then.

-So why are the puts inflated?
-Or if you prefer, you may ask: why are calls deflated?
+So why are the puts inflated (or calls deflated)?
 The answer is that there is a volatility skew.
 In other words,

 - As the strike price declines, implied volatility increases.

 - As the strike price increases, implied volatility declines.